r3sult/odan.github.io/_posts/2019-01-19-install-xdebug-and-configure-phpstorm-for-vagrant.md

 ---
-title: Install Xdebug and configure PhpStorm for Vagrant
+title: Using Xdebug with Vagrant and PHPStorm
 layout: post
 comments: true
 published: true